JaidenAshmore/java-dynamic-sqs-listener/examples/sqs-listener-library-comparison/README.md

 to compare the performance of each of the types of libraries with different types of messages being processed.
 For example, a message that has a lot of
 IO or to test what happens if the time to get new messages from the queue is large.

+## Getting Started
+You can run the [Application](src/main/java/com/jashmore/sqs/examples/Application.java) which will place messages onto a queue and then the corresponding listener will process them.
+Take a look at the [ExampleConstants](src/main/java/com/jashmore/sqs/examples/ExampleConstants.java) for the types of variables that can be altered, such as the time to process the messages, etc.

 ## Results (02/June/2019)
 The results that I ran on my local machine (which is not the greatest environment but gives a rough estimate) are the following: